alonitac/Microservices23/tutorials/k8s_pod_deep_dive.md

 4. Increase the webserver's Deployment replicas while watching the `load-generator` pod logs.
 Did you lose requests for a short moment?
 Why?
 5. Decrease the number of replicas, lost requests again?
 Why?
 6. Define a `liveness` and `readiness` probes in your Deployment.
 Change the server code in the `/ready` endpoint, and the `SIGTERM` handler to support zero down-time during scale up/down.
 You may also want to specify the `terminationGracePeriodSeconds` entry for the container.
+8. Create a horizontal pod autoscaler (HPA) for the deployment.
+Base your HPA on CPU utilization, set the `resources.requests.cpu` and `resources.limits.cpu` entries `300m`.
+Maximum number of pods to 10.
-7. Test again and make sure you don't lose even a single requests during **scale up and scale down** events.
+7. Generate some load as described in step 3.
+Let the HPA to increase and decrease the number of pods.
+Make sure you don't lose even a single requests during **scale up and scale down** events.

 **Bonus**: Make sure you are able to perform a rolling update with zero downtime, during traffic load.